mob2dr/Random-Search-Optimization-Techniques-/README.md

 ### Crossover:

-1- Choose 2 parents with a tournament selection 'best fitness from a random sample'
+1- Choose 2 parents with a tournament selection 'best fitness from a random sample' 3- In case of PMC crossover, add  result child to the next generation.

-2- Toss a coin and perform partially mapped crossover if the probability is less than crossover probability, else pass the parents to the next generation

-3- In case of partial crossover, compare the child with its parent and pass the one with the highest fitness to the next generation.

 ### PMC crossover: